-To help navigate the increasingly complex service technology landscape, we worked with more than 450 customer service and support leaders worldwide to create an objective map of how organizations are adopting tools to augment their live and self-service channels, voice of the customer, infrastructure, customer engagement and employee engagement.
+To help navigate the increasingly complex service technology landscape, we worked with nearly 250 customer service and support leaders worldwide to create an objective map of how organizations are adopting tools to augment their live and self-service channels, voice of the customer, infrastructure, customer engagement and employee engagement.

 The result is a multidimensional graphic known as our Service Technologies Bullseye.
 The Bullseye is a snapshot of what service leaders are doing in their respective functions.
 To get a comprehensive picture of the state of technology across the service organization, each technology is mapped onto the Bullseye in three different ways: